 Archeological Explorations in Jiroft Ancient Civilization

-A Hungarian archaeologist named Sir Aurel Stain was the first researcher who studied the region in 1900.
+A Hungarian archaeologist named Sir Aurel Stein was the first researcher who studied the region in 1900.
 Following him, other Iranian and foreign archaeologists also explored this ancient site.

 The past and current studies on Jiroft ancient civilization show the connection among Kerman, Sistan and Baluchistan, Halil Rood and Tappeh Konar sandal.